babblevoice/tino/README.md

 Specifically:

 - any HTML file in static/ with a name of the form type.page.html is a template to be populated with values from the content subdirectory of that type, e.g. blog.news.item.html from files in content/blog/news/; one output file is to be generated per file in the subdirectory, each named for the source content file, e.g. content/blog/news/post1.md becoming blog/news/post1.html
-- any HTML file in partials/ with a name of the form [type.]item.description.html is a template to be populated with values from the content subdirectory of that type, if the type is present, e.g. blog.news.item.li.html from files in content/blog/news/, before being inserted one or more times, e.g. to provide a list in which each `li` element summarises one content item; if no type is present in the name, this is provided in the item inclusion syntax by prefixing the name with the type followed by a colon (':'), e.g. `<== type:item.description.html`
+- any HTML file in partials/ with a name of the form [type.]item.description.html is a template to be populated with values from the content subdirectory of that type, if the type is present, e.g. blog.news.item.li.html from files in content/blog/news/, before being inserted one or more times, e.g. to provide a list in which each `li` element summarises one content item; if no type is present in the name, this is provided in the item inclusion syntax by prefixing the name with the type followed by a colon (':'), e.g. `<== type:item.description.html`; in a `.page` template the final element of the content subpath may be `tag0` to indicate any content file tagged with the first tag (i.e. the tag at index 0) in the list of tags for the current content file
 - any HTML file in static/ with a name of the form type.list.html is a template to be completed with the content of one `.item` file in partials/, each `.item` generated once per file in the content subdirectory of that type, e.g. blog.news.list.html relates to files in content/blog/news/; one output file is to be generated per page of the paginated list, each currently named `page-` plus the page number, e.g. content/blog/news/page-1.html for the first

 ##### Additional values